The Rise In KiwiSaver Withdrawals and Suspensions

 Because KiwiSaver funds are supported by the government and employers, participants can only make withdrawals in specific circumstances, such as financial hardship.

-Unfortunately, the recent Financial Market Authority’s (FMA) annual KiwiSaver report showed that there has been a significant increase in hardship withdrawals and savings suspensions compared to the previous year.
+Unfortunately, the recent Financial Market Authority’s (FMA) annual KiwiSaver report showed that there has been a significant increase in hardship withdrawals and savings suspensions in the year to 31 March 2023 compared to the previous year.
 This trend raises concerns about the financial stability of households in New Zealand and the possible effects on individuals’ savings for retirement.

 This article aims to shed light on the reasons behind this surge, its impact on individual KiwiSaver members, and the broader implications for the scheme.